-All students must take part in the culminating activities for each course at every grade and level of study.
-The steps to follow when a student is absent from one or more culminating activities

-Culminating activities that occur in class are held within the last three weeks of classes.
-Culminating activities that are formal examinations occur within the last nine days of the semester.
+- All students must take part in the culminating activities for each course at every grade and level of study.
+The steps to follow when a student is absent from one or more culminating activities is included in the FHCI evaluation policy as printed in the Student Agenda Book. - Culminating activities that occur in class are held within the last three weeks of classes.
+Culminating activities that are formal examinations occur within the last nine days of the semester. - Culminating Activities in this course include: